AlbertLanne/project_b4w_vuetify/README.md

 To work on the server, you need all the files in the build folder, except for .html

 In the near future:
-testing the code in separate .vue files temporarily blocking project buttons when dynamically loading scenes (looking for a vuejs variant) replacement of canvas when switching to the side menu of another engine (b4w - json, verge3d / threejs - glTF)
+testing the code in separate .vue files, temporarily blocking project buttons when dynamically loading scenes (looking for a vuejs variant), replacement of canvas when switching to the side menu of another engine (b4w - json, verge3d / threejs - glTF).

 If you have any questions:
 blend3dweb@gmail.com (unless the answer is urgent)